openhab/openhab-docs/_addons_bindings/zwave/doc/zwaveme/hs1ds_0_0.md

 ### Binary Sensor

+Indicates if the door/window is open or closed

 The ```sensor_door``` channel supports the ```Contact``` item and is in the ```Door``` category.
 This is a read only channel so will only be updated following state changes from the device.

 The following state translation is provided for this channel to the ```Contact``` item type -: